paulni123/CryptoBot/readme.md

 Introduction:

-This is a crypto trading bot (WIP)
+This is a crypto trading bot that incorporates machine learning to predict and trade accordingly.
+It works with buy and sell signals based on the short moving average being greater than the long moving average.

 Components:

+Keras, TensorFlow, RNN(more specifically LSTM)

+Matplotlib to visualize the data better

 Coinbase Pro

-Model (following the delta-neutral trading strategy...)
+Training and Trading

+Collecting and storing data in MongoDB (WIP, right now storage of json in directory)